 - recent or past injuries to the area in pain

 - your past and present sports and physical activities

 - any previously diagnosed medical conditions

 - all prescription drugs, over-the-counter medications, and herbal supplements you take

-If your doctor cannot make a diagnosis using just a physical examination, he or she may order additional tests.
-These could include X-rays, magnetic resonance imaging (MRI) scans, or ultrasounds.
+If your doctor can’t make a diagnosis using just a physical examination, they may order additional tests.
+These could include X-rays, MRI scans, or ultrasounds.

-Treatment options for tendinitis seek to reduce pain and inflammation in the tendon.
+Treatment options for tendinitis help reduce pain and inflammation in the tendon.
 Some basic home remedies include:

 - wrapping the area in a compression bandage until the swelling goes away

-- doing stretching and straightening exercises to build strength in the area
+- doing stretches and exercises to build strength and improve mobility in the area

 If your condition is more severe, your doctor may also recommend: